Categories

 Families with more than one child aged 5 or under in care can get a higher subsidy for their second child and younger children.

-From 10 July 2023, the rates for each child are worked out using two separate income tests.
+The rates for each child are worked out using two separate income tests.

 The ‘higher rate child’ is the second and any younger children aged 5 or under.
 The higher rate for second and younger children is calculated using the for second and younger children.